 What Does a File Integrity Monitoring Tool Do?

-Before we take a deep dive into the backend of FIM, we'll briefly address what a high-end FIM solution provides to end users, who are typically security professionals.
-By focusing on the benefits of file integrity monitoring, we'll examine the role it can play in your organization and how it can affect your security objectives.
+Before we take a deep dive into the backend of FIM, we'll briefly address what an enterprise FIM solution provides to end users, who are typically security professionals.
+By focusing on the benefits of file integrity monitoring, we'll examine the role it can play in your organization and how it can positively affect your security objectives.

-- IT Environment Monitoring: Depending on your FIM solution, you gain the ability to either monitor files or the entirety of your IT environment.
+- IT Environment Monitoring: Depending on your FIM product or service, you should gain the ability to monitor files, users, groups, and even the entirety of your IT environment.
 This may include the state of your:

 - Network devices,